HBenipal/IMDB-Movie-Database-API/README.md

 # IMDB-Movie-Database-API
 This program asks the user to search for a movie.
 Using the OMDB API, it gets all the movies under that name and put them in a file.
 I get the string response, parse to a JSON Object and then get each value.
 Then the user can sort through this file.
 Working on making it look better.
+I used to Java Swing Framework for the GUI.

 I downloaded the json.simple package which allowed me to use the JSON Objects and parse the json response.
   Here is the link to downloading the package: https://jar-download.com/artifacts/com.github.cliftonlabs/json-simple/2.1.2/source-code.